Vodafone mobile plans: price, data, best-value options and more compared

 Are Vodafone's mobile plans good value?

-Vodafone also offers three tiers of postpaid plans, and while these are cheaper than going with the equivalent Telstra or Optus plans, they’re still more expensive compared to postpaid plans from most smaller providers.
-The only plus is that they come with a lot of data, so if you need a large data bank, the price per GB isn’t bad.
-For example, the Medium SIM-Only Plan costs $59 per month but you get 180GB of data, which equals a very competitive $0.33 per GB.
-However, if you aren’t going to use close to 180GB per month, you’re better off finding a cheaper postpaid plan from another provider.
+Vodafone also offers three tiers of postpaid month-to-month plans, and while these are cheaper than going with the equivalent Telstra or Optus options, they’re still more expensive than similar postpaid plans from many smaller providers.
+The only plus is that they come with a lot of data, so if you need a large data bank the price per GB isn’t bad.
+For example, the Medium SIM Only Plan costs $49 per month (including a discount for the first 12 months, then increasing to $59 per month) and thanks to a ‘double data’ promo you currently get 360GB a month for as long as you stay connected.
+For the first 12 months, you are only paying a very low $0.14 per GB.
+However, if you aren’t going to use close to 360GB per month, you’re likely better off finding a cheaper postpaid plan from another provider.

 Recommended plans: